Caravanserai Luxury Desert Camp

 By the end of the ride, my derriere was a bit numb (!) but the journey was well worth it.

 “On the other side was a sight so spectacular, I had to pinch myself.”

 FOLLOWING THE RIVERA

-“The feeling of sitting on top of a dune and watching an orchestra of stars is unlike any other.”
+“We found ourselves sitting on top of a dune and watching an orchestra of stars dance in the clear night sky.”

 FOLLOWING THE RIVERA